CoolCat467/MineOS-Market-Server/README.md

 If you enable SSL support, you can make it `https` instead of `http`!

+If you are hosting the server locally, you will need to allow opencomputers to access "private" IP addresses.

+Edit your opencomputers configuration file (usually located at `.minecraft/config/opencomputers/settings.conf`), and close to line 1000 you need to change `deny private` to `allow private`, otherwise you will encounter the "Address is not allowed" issue.

 ## Configuration
 Configuration file locations follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 Main configuration file lives at `$XDG_CONFIG_HOME/mineos_market_webserver/config.toml`, or `$HOME/.config/mineos_market_webserver/config.toml` if unset.